guillermoamaral/Webside/docs/api/code/packages/README.md

 	"description": "boolean",
 	"classes": ["string"],
 	"methods": {
-		"[class name]": ["string"]
+		"[classname]": ["string"]
 	}
 }
 ```

+Where
-Where `classes` should contain the names of classes defined in the package, and `methods` class extensions grouped by class.
+- `classes` is the names of the classes defined in the package, and
+- `methods` is the list of extensions, grouped by class name.

 ## Endpoints